Siikakala/Tracon-Info-TV/README.md

 * Chat, for internal conversations.
 Uses websockets and server relays messages between chat and irc.
 The server side piece: https://github.com/Siikakala/Websocket-IRC-relay

 System is using [Kohana](http://kohanaframework.org/) PHP framework.

+Comments, some variable names and commit messages are in Finnish.
+Sorry about that.